-INVESTMENTS - the Authority may invest in fixed income obligations of the U.S. Government, its agencies, or instrumentalities.
+INVESTMENTS - The Authority invests available funds in accordance with bond indentures and/or state statutes; authorized investments consist of obligations of the U.S. Treasury and federal agencies and instrumentalities.
 The investments of the Authority are reported at fair value.